aws-amplify/docs/docs/sdk/auth/fragments/ios/federated-identities.md

 Run `pod install --repo-update`.

-Note : `AWSFacebookSignIn` is only needed for using Facebook in your app and  `AWSAuthUI` is only necessary if using the "Drop-In UI".
+**Note:** `AWSFacebookSignIn` is only needed for using Facebook in your app and  `AWSAuthUI` is only necessary if using the "Drop-In UI".
-{: .callout .callout--info}

-2. Add Facebook meta data to `Info.plist`.
+1. Add Facebook meta data to `Info.plist`.

 	To configure your Xcode project to use Facebook Login, right-choose `Info.plist` and then choose `Open As > Source Code`.